dojo/shim/README.md

 ### Symbols

-`@dojo/shim/Symbol` provides an implementation of the [ES2015 Symbol specification](http://www.ecma-international.org/ecma-262/6.0/#sec-symbol-objects) for browsers that do not natively support `Symbol`.
+`@dojo/shim/Symbol` provides an implementation of the [ES2015 Symbol specification](http://www.ecma-international.org/ecma-262/6.0/#sec-symbol-objects) for environments that do not natively support `Symbol`.

 ## How do I contribute?